cisagov/ScubaGear/baselines/teams.md

 <!--Policy: MS.TEAMS.1.5v1; Criticality: SHOULD -->
 - _Rationale:_ Allowing the Dial-in users automatically reduces the control on who can participate in a meeting and potential for data breaches.
 This policy reduces the risk by requiring all dial-in users to wait in a lobby until they were admitted by an authorized meeting participant.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.

 #### MS.TEAMS.1.6v1
 Meeting recording SHOULD be disabled.

 <!--Policy: MS.TEAMS.1.6v1; Criticality: SHOULD -->
 - _Rationale:_ The security risk with allowing all users to record Teams meetings and group calls exposes the ability to capture all audio, video, screen sharing activity, and information shared.
-By disabling the meeting recording setting in the Global (org-wide default) meeting policy an agency will limit this exposure of information.
+By disabling the meeting recording setting in the Global (org-wide default) meeting policy an agency limits information exposure.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.1.7v1
 Record an event SHOULD be set to Organizer can record.

 <!--Policy: MS.TEAMS.1.7v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk of the default settings for Live Events is that Live Events are available to be recorded by all participants by default.
-By limiting the recording permissions to only the organizer this minimizes the security risk to the organizer's discretion for these Live Events.
+- _Rationale:_ The security risk of the default settings for Live Events is Live Events can be recorded by all participants.
+Limiting recording permissions to only the organizer minimizes the security risk to the organizer's discretion for these Live Events.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 Custom policies MAY be created to allow more flexibility for specific users.

 ### Resources